 Benign Rolandic Epilepsy is an epileptic syndrome occurring in young children that is age limited (you stop having seizures in the teen years).
 Salivation and twitching of the mouth or upper extremity on one side are typical manifestations.
 Seizures occur almost exclusively nocturnally.

 Juvenile Myoclonic Epilepsy is characterized by onset in childhood or adolescence and is associated with extremity jerking or generalized tonic clonic seizures ('grand mal') within an hour or two of wakening from sleep.
 Seizures which may be due to sleep deprivation, alcohol intake or coffee tend to occur in the morning.

-Pleases contact your local epilepsy association or clinic for additional information.
+Please contact your physician or Epilepsy Durham Region at email@example.com for additional information.
 Other seizure terms include: Atonic (Drop Attacks), Myclonic, Infantile Spasms, Nocturnal, Photosensitive, Visual, Musicogenic, Jacksonian, Sensory, Bilateral Myclonus, Atkinetic, Autonomic, Prolonged seizures, and Ictal State.

 Status Epilepticus is the term used to describe recurrent seizures without recovery of consciousness between attacks.
 This is a medical emergency and can be life threatening, or cause brain damage.
 Immediate action to get the necessary medical care should be taken.